 - Repeat at least three times on each side

 For beginners, this can be a great warm-up if you’re planning to perform a more rigorous exercise.
 For seniors, this can be your main exercise.

 Both groups should perform these types of exercises at least several times a week to gain the benefits.
 Of course, check with your physician first before applying this to your daily routine.

 Benefits of Yoga

-- Decreases pain and stress level as it produces endorphins
+- Decreases pain and stress levels as it produces endorphins

 - Helps maintain a healthy sleep cycle